 Known as CVI, chronic venous insufficiency, Jacksonville’s Dr. James St. George explains, is a medical condition in which the veins are unable to pump enough oxygen-poor blood back to the heart.
-It’s cause by damaged blood valves and often occurs after deep vein thrombosis or phlebitis.
+It’s caused by damaged blood valves and often occurs after deep vein thrombosis or phlebitis.
 While women make up the majority of CVI sufferers, it’s also common among men who work jobs that are hard on the legs.
 Utility pole linemen and paratroopers are examples.

 Among those most at risk for Chronic Venous Insufficiency are: